onevcat/VVDocumenter-Xcode/README.md

 Build the `VVDocumenter-Xcode` target in the Xcode project and the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 Relaunch Xcode and type in `///` above any code you want to write a document to.

+If you want to use other text beside of `///` to trigger the document insertion, you can find a setting panel by clicking `VVDocument` in the Window menu of Xcode.
+You can also set using spaces instead of tab in the panel.

 ## Xcode version?

 This plug-in is developed and tested in Mac OSX 10.8.5 Xcode 4.6.3.
 It should work in all versions of Xcode 4.
 If you want to use it in Xcode 5 (DP3 or above), you have to make a liittle change in the plist.
 This is all what I can say now under the NDA.